- 28 Jul 2022

 The Flow Designer allows users to create or edit Flows.
 A Flow is a logical process made with visual components called Steps to achieve an automated result.
 These steps can be configured with user-defined inputs, outputs, and other step-specific configurable properties.
 Flows are most commonly created from scratch, but templates are available for this Designer element as well.
 It is necessary to have an understanding of how the desired process should work, what systems will be used, who the end-user is, and the expected results before building a Flow.

 The Rule Designer allows users to create various business Rules.
 Rules are conditional logic crafted via if/then/else statements (Statement Rule) or more dense Rule types like Truth Tables and Matrix Rules.
-Flows can be used to tie Rules together and provide states in a long-running transaction.
-Rules can be called via API and can also be combined into composite units called, Rule Sets, which allow users to have a number of Rules to provide a much more complex answer to a problem.
+Flows can tie Rules together and provide states in a long-running transaction.
+Rules can be called via API and combined into composite units called Rule Sets, which allow users to have a number of Rules to provide a much more complex answer to a problem.